Altronic-LLC/Altronic-Public-Files/ACM4000_Releases/Readme.md

 - **Timezone (RC1):** Fixed an issue where if DE-4000 Timezone was not 0 or the default, it would cause the system storage to fill up (similar to the browser refresh issue on the DE-4000).

 #### Quality of Life (QOL) Improvements:
+- **Main Device (RC6):** Added Main device refresh message if device is not connected for any reason.
+- **Networking (RC6):** Added Static IP Address to the Ethernet Settings.
+- **Main Device (RC6):** Added a Message for the device if there are no ethernet ports specified in the same subnet as the device's IP Address.
 - **Gateway Logs (RC4):** Removed some non-required logging to improve performance and storage.
 - **Operating System (RC3):** Removed Linux boot up command line text when powering the unit.
 - **SD Card Safeguards (RC2):** Added additional safeguards to protect against SD card corruption.